jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 14 - Virtualization.md

 #### Environmental/Timing Consistency

-Containers provide consistency between development/test/operational environments, and have more consistent timing than VMs, meaning that containers can have real-time and safety
+Containers provide consistency between development/test/operational environments, and have more consistent timing than VMs, meaning that containers can have real-time and safety applications.

+#### Decreased code size

+Container applications can share binaries and libraries, and this is the main benefit of such design.
+Shared binaries/libraries can also cause issues however (this will be covered in Cons).

+### Cons

+#### Sharing of Resources

+Containers share a *lot* compared to VMs:
+- The container engine and OS kernel
+- VM
+- Hypervisor
+- Host OS (if container in VM running type 2 hypervisor)
+- Same resource pool (with multicore processors)
+	- Processor-internal resources (L3 cache, system bus, memory)